Ah, London. My favorite city on earth. I’ve traveled a lot, but there’s nowhere quite like London.

 What Else to Pack for London

-- What you pack for London will vary a lot based on the season you visit.
+- What to pack for London will vary a lot based on the season you visit.
 London’s summer months are noticeably drier and warmer than winter months.
-Be sure to check the forecast before you start packing… and pack that Burberry trench anywhere because you look damn good in it.
+Be sure to check the forecast before you start packing for London… and pack that Burberry trench anywhere because you look damn good in it.

-- Adjust your packing list based on how long you’re traveling.
-If you’re only traveling to London for 3 days, you obviously don’t need as much clothing as if you’re making a 10-day trip to London.
+- Adjust your packing list for London based on how long you’re traveling.
+If you’re only traveling to London for 3 days, you obviously don’t need as much clothing as if you’re making a 5-day, weeklong or 10-day trip to London.
 My rule of thumb is to pack one top for every two days of travel, and one pair of trousers for every 3 days.
 Don’t forget extra undergarments and socks!

 - Pack for the European fashion standard.
-London isn’t the most fashion-forward city in London – and it’s not as formal as it used to be – but it’s still one of the more fashionable cities to visit in Europe.
+London isn’t the most fashion-forward city in Europe – and it’s not as formal as it used to be – but it’s still one of the more fashionable cities to visit on the continent.
 You can’t go wrong with blacks, neutrals, and solid-colored items from your wardrobe.